AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-setup-cannot-export-audit-logs.md

 ---
-title: "Setup: Cannot export audit logs"
+title: 'Setup: Cannot export audit logs'
-description: "When a user attempts to export a large number of audit logs, the logs do not export.
-There is no indication that the export has failed."
+description: When a user attempts to export a large number of audit logs, the logs do not export.
+There is no indication that the export has failed.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: a9a7b551-58ba-412f-bef4-b0dae16d2611
 ---
 # [!UICONTROL Setup]: Cannot export audit logs

 >[!NOTE]